Should Vegetable Cooking Water Be Saved?Updated: March 11, 2018 Healthy Living

-As a result, only the cooking water from organic root vegetables (carrots, turnips, parsnips, and beets), organic squash (including zucchini), and organic vegetables from the lily (onions, leeks, and garlic) and nightshade (tomatoes, eggplant and peppers) families can safely be used.
+As a result, only the cooking water from organic root vegetables (carrots, turnips, potatoes, parsnips, and beets), organic squash (including zucchini), and organic vegetables from the lily (onions, leeks, and garlic) and nightshades (tomatoes, eggplant and peppers) families can safely be used.
+For example, this potassium broth recipe uses vegetables simmered in water that do not release toxins.

 If you find it confusing as I do to remember the distinctions of which organic veggies are safe to use the cooking water for and which are not or if you mix you veggies together when you steam them, it is best to just adopt the practice of not using the cooking water at all.

 It is of particular importance NOT to use vegetable cooking water for use in pureeing homemade baby food.

 One final word of caution: All vegetables tend to form nitrates after cooking and during storage.
 These nitrates can transform into strong carcinogens in the intestines, so it is best to avoid refrigerating and reheating vegetables, particularly leafy, green vegetable which concentrate nitrates when grown commercially.